 - How you managed and influenced others, with lots of examples.

 - How you were managed, coached, and influenced by others, with lots of examples.

 - How you changed and grew as a person.

 - What you would do differently if you could do it again.

 - What type of formal recognition did you receive?

-In just 20 minutes, the interviewer will know everything about candidate’s ability to handle the job.
-The details this answer provides will tell you all you need to know about person’s mindset, approach, people skills and expectations from a new job.
+In just 20 minutes, the interviewer will know everything about a candidate’s ability to handle the job.
+The details this answer provides will tell you all you need to know about a person’s mindset, approach, people skills and expectations from a new job.

 This question is the most effective if the candidate has chosen to speak about the project that is relatable to something they are expected to do in the new company.

 All this being said, you should keep in mind that recruiting for cultural fit would only be utterly unwise.
 After all, every new employee is here for their particular set of skills.
 It is important to know that you will probably never find an absolute cultural fit and that each new employee will have to go through an adjustment period.